All planning checklists

 Conduct a brief post-activity debrief

-Check in with the group about their favourite moments and experiences.
+Check in with the group on what landed and what to repeat tomorrow.

 Moderate·Medium impact